sumn2u/FrontEndChallenge_001/README.md

 ### What we assess

 - Legible, understandable and maintenable code
-- Correct and well organized HTML code
+- Correct and well organized JS/HTML/CSS code
-- A wise balance between complexity of the problem and complexity of the solution
-- A bit of styling in the visualization is welcome
+- A bit of styling in the visualization is welcome so you can show us your CSS skills
+- Separation between _logic_ and _content_
+- The use of new tools, techniques and/or frameworks

 ## Submission Instructions